Azure/wordpress-linux-appservice/WordPress/wordpress_upgrade_from_other_images.md

-# Upgrading from Other WordPress Images
+# Upgrading From Other WordPress Images

 This document describes the approach to upgrade WordPress instances running on Linux App Service (using other images) to the new WordPress image **(mcr.microsoft.com/appsvc/wordpress-alpine-php)**.